FyodorovAI/.github/profile/README.md

 We are developing functionality to allow adding **tools** to agents, which will allow you to significantly extend their functionality.

-After that we will be adding more functionality to allow providing personal datasets to the LLM to give it more context.
+After that we will be adding more functionality to allow adding data to give the LLM more context, using **RAG**.